INDIAN KEY 6 © 1997

 Everglades National Park, FL

 Photographic Story Mangroves are a wondrous plant.
 Imagine: a tree that survives in salt water!
 They constantly amaze me with their sculptural beauty and the importance they provide to the ecosystem of the world.
 I wanted to photograph this mangrove from a high position, so we pulled our boat up onto the beach and I set up my tripod on the bow of the boat.
 It was tricky because the boat refused to sit still; it kept bouncing around in the waves.
 I was having difficulty taking the photograph, so my wife, Niki, tried to steady the boat.
 I took several shots, but finally managed to get one that had no movement.
 Analog – Archival Silver Gelatin Photograph Clyde’s silver gelatin black and white images are created using an 8” x 10”, 11” x 14”, or 12” x 20” view camera.
-Clyde prints his images in his own darkroom on fiberbase paper in a limited edition.
+Clyde prints his images in his own darkroom on fiber-base paper in a limited edition.
 The photographs are selenium toned, then mounted and matted to current archival standards.
 His images come in sizes from 8” x 10” inches to 5’x 8’ feet.
 His love of art and nature is seen in the exceptional detail and more subtle textures of his photography.
+Each photograph is individually hand printed in the darkroom and will vary based on factors such as artist preference, chemistry and temperature.
+The image displayed on the website is a digital scan of the original negative and should be considered a representation of the printed version of the art.